cuHALLaR: A GPU Accelerated Low-Rank Augmented Lagrangian Method for Large-Scale Semidefinite Programming: Abstract

 \section{Abstract}

-This paper introduces \gpuourmethod, a GPU-accelerated implementation of the \ourmethod method proposed in \cite{monteiro2024low} for solving large-scale semidefinite programming (SDP) problems.
-We demonstrate how our Julia-based implementation efficiently uses GPU parallelism through optimization of simple, but key, operations, including linear maps, adjoints, and gradient evaluations.
-Extensive numerical experiments across three problem classes—maximum stable set, matrix completion, and phase retrieval show significant performance improvements over both CPU implementations and existing GPU-based solvers.
-For the largest instances, \gpuourmethod achieves speedups of 30-140x on matrix completion problems, up to 135x on maximum stable set problems for Hamming graphs with 8.4 million vertices, and 15-47x on phase retrieval problems with dimensions up to 3.2 million.
-Our approach efficiently handles massive problems with dimensions up to $(n,m) \approx (8 \times 10^6, 3 \times 10^8)$ at $10^{-5}$ relative precision, solving matrix completion instances with over 8 million rows and columns in just 142 seconds.
-These results establish \gpuourmethod as a very promising GPU-based method for solving large-scale semidefinite programs.\\
+This paper presents an SDP solver, \gpuourmethod, which is a GPU-accelerated implementation of the hybrid low-rank augmented Lagrangian method, \ourmethod, proposed earlier by three of the authors.
+The proposed Julia-based implementation is designed to exploit massive parallelism by performing all core operator evaluations—linear maps, their adjoints, and gradients—entirely on the GPU.
+Extensive numerical experiments are conducted on three problem classes: matrix completion, maximum stable set, and phase retrieval.
+The results demonstrate substantial performance gains over both optimized CPU implementations and existing GPU-based solvers.
+On the largest instances, \gpuourmethod achieves speedups of up to 165x, solving a matrix completion SDP with a matrix variable of size $2 \times 10^6 \times 2 \times 10^6$ and over $2.6 \times 10^8$ constraints to a relative precision of $10^{-5}$ in 53 seconds.
+Similarly, speedups of up to 135x are observed for maximum stable set problems on graphs with over one million vertices.
+These results establish \gpuourmethod as a state-of-the-art solver for extremely large-scale SDPs. \\

 {\bf Keywords:} semidefinite programming, augmented Lagrangian, low-rank methods, gpu acceleration, Frank-Wolfe method